KrashKart/nus-cuesports-bot/docs/features.md

 ## Update ID Caching
 As a secondary measure to prevent duplicate messages, the bot stores the highest update ID in a "cache".
 If the next update ID is less than or equal to the highest update ID, it will not process that update.

+## Permissions Management
+To prevent other users from accessing the bot, a very simple system of two permissions is implemented: Admin Group only, and Super Users only.
+Using commands when one is not in the ADMIN group and/or is not a super user may lead to the bot rejecting the command.